 Ryan Taylor was named President and General Director of Minnesota Opera in May 2016, coming full circle to the company where he was a member of its Resident Artist Program in 2000.

-Since 2009 Taylor focused on artistic management and administration.
-From 2009-2013 he served concurrently as Artist Manager and Public Relations Director for ADA Artist Management in New York and also as Manager of Community Development for the Wolf Trap Opera Company, the top residency training program for emerging artists in the United States.
+Taylor enjoyed a 10-year career as a baritone, performing over thirty operatic roles and numerous concerts and symphonies throughout the United States, Canada, Germany.
+From 2009-2013 he served concurrently as Artist Manager and Public Relations Director for ADA Artist Management in New York and as Manager of Community Development for the Wolf Trap Opera Company, the top residency training program in the field for emerging artists in the United States.
 He also held posts as General Director of the Berkshire Opera Company, Artistic Director of Singers Beyond Borders and Co-founder of the Southeastern Festival of Song.
 He has served as a judge for the Metropolitan Opera National Council Auditions and the Igor Gorin Career Development award for the Community Foundation of Southern Arizona.

-As a producer, Taylor has presented over fifty distinct programs of recital, concert, oratorio, ballet and opera.
+As a stage director and producer, Taylor has presented over sixty distinct programs of recital, concert, oratorio, ballet and opera.
 His producing partners have included the Atlanta Ballet, Atlanta Boy Choir, Bar Harbor Music Festival, Barrington Stage Company, Bryan Symphony Orchestra, Charleston Symphony Orchestra, Sterling and Francine Clark Art Institute, Dallas Museum of Art, Emily Dickinson Museum, Michael O’Neal Singers, New York Festival of Song, the Phillips Collection, Shakespeare Dallas, Trinity Artist Series of New Orleans, Tucson Desert Song Festival, and Wolf Trap Foundation for the Performing Arts.
-These performances earned Taylor a reputation for entertaining audiences while honoring classical vocal traditions.

-As a consultant, guest lecturer and educator, Taylor has collaborated with OPERA America, the Lexington Philharmonic, Kentucky Opera, Emory University, Southern Methodist University, University of Texas-Dallas, Arizona State University, University of Louisville, Minnesota Opera Resident Artist Program, Arizona Opera Studio Artist Program, Kent State University, Kentucky Governor’s School for the Arts, Georgia State University, Kentucky Opera Studio Artist Program, Fletcher Opera Institute at the North Carolina School of the Arts, University of Minnesota-Duluth, Seagle Music Colony, TCU/Fort Worth Opera Institute, Wolf Trap Opera Company, University of Arizona and Wright State University.
+As a consultant, guest lecturer and educator, Taylor has collaborated with OPERA America, the Lexington Philharmonic, Kentucky Opera, Emory University, Southern Methodist University, University of Texas-Dallas, Arizona State University, University of Louisville, Baylor University, Arizona Opera Studio Artist Program, Kent State University, Kentucky Governor’s School for the Arts, Georgia State University, Kentucky Opera Studio Artist Program, Fletcher Opera Institute at the North Carolina School of the Arts, University of Minnesota, Seagle Music Colony, TCU/Fort Worth Opera Institute, Wolf Trap Opera Company, University of Arizona and Wright State University.

-A native of Atlanta, Taylor earned his Bachelor of Music degree in Music History from the University of the South.
-He has a Master’s degree in Vocal Performance from San Francisco Conservatory of Music.
+A native of Atlanta, Taylor earned his Bachelor of Music degree from the University of the South, and a Master’s degree from San Francisco Conservatory of Music.